 Assessment session: An assessment session gives you a chance to meet me, ask any questions you may have about the process and decide whether you would like to commence therapy.
 In return, I get the opportunity to find out about your background, symptoms and expectations of therapy and assess whether the kind of therapy I do would be beneficial to you.

 Missed sessions: In order to get the maximum benefit from therapy, you need to commit yourself to a number of weekly 50 minute sessions.
-These sessions will be held at the same day of the week, same time and same place where possible.
+These sessions will usually be held at the same day of the week, same time and same place where possible.
 If you think you will be unable to attend a session, I would ask that you inform me of this at least 24 hours before your session.

 Payment: There are three alternative methods of payment.
 Cash (for face to face counselling only), bank transfer and through PayPal.
 Please note that if you are paying for a bundle of sessions, payment needs to be processed before we commence the first session.
 If you opt to pay for individual sessions, this needs to be done on the day of each session.